-Catholic Students Organization
+Catholic Students Organization (CSO)

-The goal of the Catholic Students Organization (CSO) is to provide the students, faculty and staff of St. George’s University with the spiritual guidance needed to live each day as practicing Catholics.
+The goal of the Catholic Students Organization is to provide the students, faculty and staff of St. George’s University with the spiritual guidance needed to live each day as practicing Catholics.
 In addition to facilitating weekly Sunday Mass on campus, the CSO is committed to providing support in celebrating the holidays of the Liturgical Year and sponsoring events that remind us that we walk with the Lord in faith.
 The CSO welcomes, as members, all SGU students and does not discriminate based on religion, race, gender, sexual orientation, or other personal beliefs.

-Indian Cultural Student Association
+Indian Cultural Student Association (ICSA)

-The Indian Cultural Student Association (ICSA) is an organization that endeavors to share the Indian culture with the entire university and country of Grenada at large.
+ICSA is an organization that endeavors to share the Indian culture with the entire university and country of Grenada at large.
 The organization welcomes members from all races, colors, and creeds.
 ICSA hosts many different events on campus including a Diwali Show in the fall and a Holi Show in the spring.
-Both cultural shows include Indian dances, vocal acts, and various other performances.
+Both cultural shows include Indian dances, vocal acts, and other various performances.

-Jewish Students Association
+Jewish Students Association (JSA)

-Muslim Students Association
+Muslim Students Association (MSA)

-The Muslim Students Association (MSA) is a student organization that provides religious services and support for the SGU community.
-Its goal is to promote a positive understanding of Islam and its practice among people of all faiths and nationalities.
+The Muslim Students Association is a student organization that provides religious services and support for the SGU community.
+Our goal is to promote a positive understanding of Islam and its practice among people of all faiths and nationalities.
 Besides providing weekly Jummah (Friday) Prayer Services, MSA also sponsors community gatherings, dinners, and bi-annual holiday celebrations.

-Persian Students Association
+Persian Students Association (PSA)

 The Persian Student Association is a non-profit, non-political student organization whose objective is to sponsor Persian social and cultural activities and events, promote an understanding of Persian culture, to help foster friendship among different cultural groups, and to provide a source of union and support for the Persian community at St. George's University.
-PSA also provides various services to Iranian medical students in the form of its scholastic education which may include academic and or financial support, general inquiries, or anywhere else the PSA can be of assistance.
+PSA also provides various services to Iranian medical students in the form of their scholastic education which may include academic and or financial support, general inquiries, or anywhere else the PSA can be of assistance.

-Seventh-Day Adventist Students Organization
+Seventh-Day Adventist Students Organization (SDASO)

-The Seventh-day Adventist Students Organization (SDASO) is comprised of Seventh-day Adventist students and staff from around the world.
+The Seventh-day Adventist Students Organization is comprised of Seventh-day Adventist students and staff from around the world.
 Members range in nationality from the Caribbean region to the African, North and South American continents.
 Membership in the organization transcends the barriers of religious affiliation.
 Our mission is to foster the social and spiritual growth of students through fellowship and to proclaim the love of God and the second coming of Jesus Christ by the way we live.
 Our vision is to be a perpetual light reflecting God's truth to the wider community.
-All are welcome to join and share in the life-changing experience that is the Seventh-day Adventist Students Organization.
+All are welcome to join and share in the life changing experience that is the Seventh-day Adventist Students Organization.

-St. John's Orthodox Club
+St. John's Orthodox CHRISTIAN Club (SJOCC)

 Special Interest Groups

-ANGELS IN ARMOR (ANIMAL RESCUE FUND)
+ANGELS IN ARMOR (ANIMAL RESCUE FUND) (AAARF)

-ORPHANAGE STUDENTS ORGANIZATION
+ORPHANAGE STUDENTS ORGANIZATION (OSO)